ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 7. Restores the MongoDB Operator Deployment
 8. Waits for MongoDB operator to be ready
 9. Restores Certificate Manager resources (Issuer, Certificate)
-10. Restores the MongoDBCommunity Custom Resource
+10. Restores the MongoDBCommunity Custom Resource (Overrides storageclass if flag is set)
 11. Waits for MongoDB StatefulSets to be ready
 12. Restores ServiceMonitor and GrafanaDashboard resources
 13. Restores database data using `mongorestore`